 This is a particularly great solution if, for example, you had a games console in the basement that wasn’t getting sufficiently fast or reliable signal.
 The kit can plug right into the console’s ethernet connection and connect it to the router in another part of the house.

 But powerline ethernet adapters aren’t for everybody.
 The distance between power outlets can have an impact on performance, and so can the kind of wiring you have in your house.
 If a powerline ethernet adapter isn’t right for you, we recommend considering a WiFi repeater.

 A WiFi Repeater effectively contains two wireless routers, similar to the wireless router you already have in your home or office.
-One of these wireless routers picks up the existing WiFi network, and then transfers the signal to the other wireless router, which transmits the boosted signal.
+One of these wireless routers picks up the existing WiFi network.
+It then transfers the signal to the other wireless router, which transmits the boosted signal.

 WiFi Repeaters are very easy to install.
 All you have to do is place the repeater in a location that can receive your existing WiFi network, and then attach the power supply.
 You can then log into the WiFi repeater via your computer, and input the login details and password of your existing WiFi network, to allow the WiFi repeater to connect and extend.

-No. A WiFi repeater creates a second network.
+Only if you go entirely out of range of the first network.
+A WiFi repeater creates a second network.
+If your first network is not available, your device will connect to the second.
+But in some parts of your house, your device will be able to detect both networks at the same time.
 This means that if you wish to change from the original network to the boosted network you will have to disconnect and then reconnect.